Structured reading

 Read the letters as a map, not a glossary

-Direct answer the MBTI letters describe four preference pairs, not eight isolated traits.
-E/I points to how you recover after effort, S/N to whether facts or possibilities come first, F/T to whether human impact or logical consistency reaches decisions first, and J/P to whether you prefer things settled early or kept flexible longer.
+Direct answer: the MBTI letters describe four preference pairs, not eight isolated traits.
+E/I is recovery and interaction direction.
+S/N is whether facts or possibilities come first.
+F/T is whether human impact or logical consistency reaches decisions first.
+J/P is whether you prefer things settled early or kept flexible longer.
 The letters become useful only when you can connect them to repeated behavior, not when you memorize them as identity labels.

 Many beginners think they need more type descriptions when the real problem is that one letter pair is still unclear.
 They keep reading INFJ or ENTP portraits, hoping that another paragraph will finally settle it.
 Usually it does not.
 If you cannot tell whether the issue is J/P, S/N, or something else, every type page will feel partly true and partly vague.